orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 A typical report contains: information of the vulnerability/incident, any mitigations or measures users can deploy (for example: disable a feature, reset their password).
 The text recommends to provide that information in a machine-readable way.
 This could be any machine-readable advisory format, for example CSAF.
+They might also choose to update the CVE entry for an exploited vulnerability.
 Most Stewards will also likely choose to publish the information in human readable format, on a web page or email.

 The legal text suggest that this reporting does not need to be immediate, allowing time for analysis of the issue,